-8.2 Annual LUC Inspection Reports
+9.2 Annual LUC Inspection Reports

 An Annual LUC Inspection Report will be prepared that summarizes the LUC implementation, compliance and effectiveness of LUC mechanisms and identifies LUC restriction violations, if any.
-It will include annual LUC field inspection documentation (including but not limited to completed checklists and photographs from site inspection, verification of LUC elements, signage verification if applicable, etc.) per the established LUC SOP and LUC Implementation Plan (LUCIP).
+It will include annual LUC field inspection documentation (including, but not limited to, completed checklists and photographs from site inspection, verification of LUC elements, signage verification if applicable, etc.) per the established LUC SOP and LUC Implementation Plan (LUCIP).

-8.3 Remedial Action Completion Report
+9.3 Remedial Action Completion Report

 Upon completion of the remedial action implementation at each site, a Remedial Action Completion Report (RACR) will be prepared to document the approach, to explain deviations from the RAWP, and to provide a record of the field activities.
 The RACR will include the EVO and reagent information (type, manufacturer, and actual quantities of the injected materials), maps showing RA features (excavation areas, injection points, and any new wells), results from the baseline and initial performance monitoring groundwater sampling events, laboratory analytical results, field measurements and observations, copies of any permits and other documentation, and significant difficulties encountered while performing the fieldwork.
-A RACR will be completed for this Site following relevant EPA guidance documents, including Close Out Procedures for National Priorities List Sites, OSWER Directive 9320.2-22, May 2011.
+The RACR will be completed for the site following relevant USEPA guidance documents, including Close Out Procedures for National Priorities List Sites, Office of Solid Waste and Emergency Response (OSWER) Directive 9320.2-22, May 2011.

-8.4 CERCLA 5 Year Reviews
+9.4 CERCLA 5 Year Reviews